 My name is Tom Fayle.
 I am an ecologist, with interests in community ecology, conservation biology and behavioural ecology.
 My work focuses on tropical ants, but I also study a range of other groups.
-I currently hold postdoctoral positions at the University of South Bohemia and Czech Academy of Sciences, Czech Republic and a postdoctoral researcher at Imperial College London.
+I am currently a Principal Investigator at the Czech Academy of Sciences, Czech Republic and a postdoctoral researcher at Imperial College London.
 My fieldwork takes me to Malaysian Borneo and Papua New Guinea.